-Olga Ukhvatkina1, Alexander Omelko1, Dmitriy Kislov2, Alexander Zhmerenetsky1, Tatyana Epifanova1, Jan Altman3
+Olga Ukhvatkina1, Alexander Omelko1, Dmitriy Kislov2, Alexander Zmerenetsky1, Tatyana Epifanova1, Jan Altman3

-- 1Federal Scientific center of the East Asia terrestrial biodiversity Far Eastern Branch, Russian Academy of Sciences, 159 100 let Vladivostoku avenue, Vladivostok, 690022, Russia - 2Botanical Garden-Institute of the Far East Branch of the Russian Academy of Science, Makovskii Str.
-142, Vladivostok, 690024, Russia - 3Institute of Botany of the Czech Academy of Sciences, 252 43 Pruhonice, Czech Republic - 10 Correspondence to: Olga Ukhvatkina (ukhvatkina@biosoil.ru)
+1Federal Scientific center of the East Asia terrestrial biodiversity Far Eastern Branch, Russian Academy of Sciences, 159 100 let Vladivostoku avenue, Vladivostok, 690022, Russia 2Botanical Garden-Institute of the Far East Branch of the Russian Academy of Science, Makovskii Str.
+142, Vladivostok, 690024, Russia 3Institute of Botany of the Czech Academy of Sciences, 252 43 Pruhonice, Czech Republic

+10 Correspondence to: Olga Ukhvatkina (ukhvatkina@biosoil.ru)

 Abstract.
-Climate reconstructions provides important insight to past climate variability and help us to understand the large-scale climate drivers and impact of climate change.
-However, our knowledge about long-term year-to-year climate variability is still limited due to lack of high-resolution reconstructions.
-Here, we present the first precipitation reconstructions based on tree rings from Pinus koraiensis (Korean pine) from three sites placed along latitudinal (330 km) gradient in Sikhote-Alin mountains, Russian Far East.
+Here, we present precipitation reconstructions based on tree rings from Pinus koraiensis (Korean pine) from three sites placed along latitudinal (330 km) gradient in Sikhote-Alin mountains, Russian Far East.
 The tree-ring width chronologies were built using standard tree-ring procedures.
-We reconstructed the April-June precipitation for the southern Sikhote-Alin (SSA), March-June precipitation for the central Sikhote-Alin (CSA) and March-July precipitation for the northwestern Sikhote-Alin (NSA) over the 1602 to 2013, 1804 to 2009 and 1858 to 2013, respectively.
+We reconstructed the April-June precipitation for the southern Sikhote-Alin (SSA), March-June precipitation for the central Sikhote-Alin (CSA) and March-July precipitation for the

+- 15 northwestern Sikhote-Alin (NSA) over the 1609 to 2013, 1804 to 2009 and 1858 to 2013, respectively.
 We found that an important limiting factor for Korean pine growth was precipitation within the period when the air current coming from the continent during the cold period is replaced with the impact of the wet ocean air current.
 We identified common wet years for SSA, CSA and NSA occurred in 1805, 1853, 1877, 1903, 1906, 1927, 1983, 2009 and common dry years occurred in 1821, 1869, 1919, 1949 and 2003.
-Our reconstructions have 3, 15 and 60-year periods, which suggests the influence of the El Niño-Southern Oscillation and Pacific Decadal Oscillation on the region's climate and relevant processes.
+Our reconstructions have 3, 15 and 60 year periods and corresponds to influence of the El - 20 Niño-Southern Oscillation and Pacific Decadal Oscillation on the region's climate and relevant processes, respectively.
 Despite the impact of various global processes, the main contribution to precipitation formation in study area is still made by the Pacific Ocean, which determines their amount and periodicity.